-Following our Webinar on Google My Business / Covid-19 crisis on Thursday, which brought together nearly 200 marketing managers from various brands, we received a large amount of questions that were addressed over an hour.
+Following our Webinar on Google My Business / Covid-19 crisis on Thursday, which brought together nearly 200 Marketing Managers from various brands, we received a large amount of questions that we addressed over an hour.
 In particular, one crucial question now is to find the right way to proceed when it comes to closing down one’s establishments due to the Coronavirus crisis.

 Even though most companies don’t fall into the trap of closing their establishments permanently, it’s not easy to choose between special closing times, temporarily closed and reopening at a given date.
 In this article you will find advantages and disadvantages to each method as well as our recommendations!

 No time to read everything, we thought of you: go straight to option #4! 😇

 1. “Permanently closed”: the worst thing to do

 This is probably the worst thing to do right now.
 However, there are many establishments falling into this trap, as it may seem as the most simple way to handle your listing on the Google My Business interface.